Madonna: 1979–1983: Career beginnings, rock bands, and Madonna

-Following the success of the singles, Warner hired Reggie Lucas to produce her debut album, Madonna.
-However, Madonna was dissatisfied with the completed tracks and disagreed with Lucas' production techniques, so she decided to seek additional help.
-She asked John "Jellybean" Benitez, the resident DJ at Fun House, to help finish the album's production and a romance ensued.
-Benitez remixed most of the tracks and produced "Holiday", which was her first international top-ten song.
-The album was released in July 1983, and peaked at number eight on the Billboard 200.
-It yielded two top-ten singles on the Billboard Hot 100, "Borderline" and "Lucky Star".
-In late 1983, Madonna's new manager, Freddy DeMann, secured a meeting for her with film producer Jon Peters, who asked her to play the part of a club singer in the romantic drama Vision Quest.
+Warner hired Reggie Lucas to produce her debut studio album, Madonna.
+Madonna was dissatisfied with many of the tracks, prompting her to seek additional support.
+She enlisted DJ John "Jellybean" Benitez to help complete the album, and the two began a brief romantic relationship.
+Benitez remixed most of the songs and produced "Holiday", her breakthrough song.
+Madonna was released on July 27, 1983, to generally favorable reviews, and peaked at number eight on the US Billboard 200.
+The album generated two US Billboard Hot 100 top-ten singles: "Borderline" and "Lucky Star".
+In late 1983, Madonna's new manager, Freddy DeMann, arranged a meeting with film producer Jon Peters, who offered her the role of a club singer in the romantic drama Vision Quest (1985).